danlechambre/danlechambre.com/content/welcome.md

 Welcome.
 I'm Dan, a digital creative based in the North of England.
-My specialism, is generalism.
 I approach life and work with a polymathic spirit.
-I've no desire to be an expert at any one thing, but I do want to be as to close to the bottom of my bucket list as I can before my time on this ball of rock is up.
+I prioritise exploration and curiosity over mastery.

 For the last few years, building for the web has held my interest and gets me paid.
 Right now I'm working as a _Full-Stack TypeScript Engineer_ for [Hark](https://harksys.com).